AlexsLemonade/OpenPBTA-analysis/analyses/independent-samples/README.md

 When presented with more than one specimen from a given individual, the script randomly selects one specimen to include, with preference for primary tumors and whole genome sequences where available.
 There is also a preference for the earliest collected samples, but as this data is not currently available, that code is not currently relevant.

+When multiple RNA-Seq samples exist per participant, the script matches the independent whole genome or whole exome sample_ids to gather matched RNA-Seq sample.
+If participant has onle RNA-Seq sample then a primary (and secondary if applicable) sample is randomly selected per participant

 ## Relevant links
 The methods are described in the manuscript here: